-- c.
+- b.
+Send grant payments according to the agreement schedule.
+These are to include receipts that are required to be acknowledged and returned. - c.
 Report reminders, including report form, are sent one month prior to report due dates.
 A semi-annual interim report is required minimally for each year of all multi-year grants. - d.
 A grant termination form is completed and sent to the grantee organization with a copy being placed in the grant file. - e.
 Final report and outcome report is required at closure of grant period to be delivered to the Board of Directors.